Rich Text & Media Blocks

 - Blockquotes for highlighting key statements.

-The editor provides a clean writing experience.
-You type your content directly into the editor field, highlight text to format it, and see the results in real time on the canvas.
+Type directly into the editor, highlight text to format it, and see results in real time on the canvas.

 Rich Text block editor with formatting toolbar and sample content